wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 <img src="/images/print-linked-list.png">

 1. First create a temporary node `temp` and assign the head node's address.
-We have a while loop while `temp` is not equal to `NULL` so this loop will continue.
-Print the data which is present in `temp` node which is the head node now so it prints 1 and move `temp` to the next node.
+While `temp` is not equal to `NULL` so this loop will print the data which is present in `temp` node which is the head node.
+So, it prints 1 and move `temp` to the next node.
 2. Now `temp` points to 2024 then print the data at address 2024 which is 2.
 Then move `temp` to the next node.
 3. Now `temp` equal to 3024 again check the condition.
 It is still true.
 Print the data at address 3024 which is 3.
 Move `temp` to the next node.
 4. Variable `temp` equal to `NULL` and it fails.